zhenxianglance/zhenxianglance.github.io/_pages/about.md

 I work on trustworthy machine learning, large foundation models, and AI agents.
 My recent research primarily focuses on AI agents powered by large foundation models, encompassing:

-* The deployment of AI agents in healthcare, autonomy, education, and scientific tasks.
+* The deployment of AI agents in healthcare, autonomy, education, and science.
 * The safety and security of AI agents in high-stakes applications.
 * The creation of guardrail agents tackling safety, privacy, and fairness issues within AI applications.

-**<span style="color: red"> I am looking for self-motivated PhD students for Fall 2025.
-If you are interested in working with me, please feel free to email me </span>**

 News
 ======